 Nitrogen plasma is characterised by high cutting speed and long service life of consumables.
 Therefore, it is best suited for the process of thin workpieces.
 Additionally, air is the optimal shielding gas for nitrogen plasma.

-Although the use of CO2 as an auxiliary gas is a more expensive solution, it increases the cuts quality and speed and the life of consumables.
-Thus, as an alternative to nitrogen, water can be used as a shielding gas to ensure a very high-quality cut on aluminium and stainless steel.
+Although the use of CO2 as an auxiliary gas is a more expensive solution, it increases the cut quality and speed as well as the life of consumables.
+Moreover, as an alternative to nitrogen, water can be used as a shielding gas to ensure a very high-quality cut on aluminium and stainless steel.

 Besides, in the case of a nitrogen-hydrogen mixture, the addition of hydrogen reduces the surface oxidation that occurs when pure nitrogen is used.

 A prevalent gas used in plasma torches is atmospheric air.
 This natural, freely available mixture of nitrogen, oxygen and trace gases characterises with by its availability, low price and high cutting quality and processing speed.
 Although the air has no cost, it is vital to consider the need for a suitable compression and filtration system to keep the air free of moisture, oil and contaminants.
-Therefore, the air is also used as a shielding gas in this solution.
+Therefore, operators often use the air as a shielding gas in this solution.